janpaulpl/janpaulpl.github.io/index.md

 ---

 # About
 I'm an incoming CS PhD student!
-At one time, I did my undergraduate at Cornell University, where I majored in Philosophy with a concentration in Philosophy of Mathematics and Logic advised by [Dr. Harold T. Hodes](https://philosophy.cornell.edu/harold-theodore-hodes).
+At one time, I did my undergraduate at Cornell University, where I majored in Philosophy with a concentration in Philosophy of Mathematics and Intuitionistic Logic advised by [Dr. Harold T. Hodes](https://philosophy.cornell.edu/harold-theodore-hodes).

-My main research interest involves developing practical frameworks for program verification by creating a set of _canonical_ and _reusable_ representations for domain-specific programs to ease the need to directly mechanize code with automated theorem provers.
+My main research interests involve developing practical frameworks for program verification by creating a set of _canonical_ and _reusable_ representations for domain-specific programs to ease the need to directly mechanize code with automated theorem provers.

 ## Research